 - Strong Knot Strength

 Advantages of Braided Line

 Braided line is great for occasions when you need the strongest line possible.
-In many cases, if you become hung up on underwater structure, braided line will not break and you might actually straighten out the hook before you are able to break the line itself.
+In many cases, if you become hung up on underwater structure, braided line will not break and you might straighten out the hook before you can break the line itself.